 Here at Homrich Berg, our primary focus is on full service comprehensive Wealth Management.
 We believe this is defined by providing advice on all aspects of your financial life.
 This includes investment management but also includes financial planning topics.
 We do have a few clients where we really only provide Investment Management services (primarily nonprofit foundations and institutions), but our core service offering is true Wealth Management.
 We believe in the importance of marrying good financial planning with good investment management, and starting with a financial game plan to ensure that the investment management plan truly aligns with the goals of the family.
 The first step in financial planning is building your family wealth forecast to map out your likely positive and negative cash flows from income and asset sales and life events ahead.
 Financial planning can also include estate planning, charitable planning, retirement planning, tax planning, insurance planning, education planning, and multi-generational planning.
 The beauty of comprehensive wealth management is that no questions are out of scope, and the services are always available to you when you need them as your life changes.
 No plan is set in stone because life is always surprising us with new opportunities and challenges.
 Your Homrich Berg financial advisor is always there to help you dig into any of these topics as they suddenly become important based on changes in your life or changes in the world around us including tax laws.

 Hopefully this short summary helps you understand the world of financial management and the differences between asset management, investment management, and wealth management.
-Feel free to contact us to learn more about how our services might be a fit with your specific needs at any time using the contact us form on our website.
+Feel free to contact us to learn more about how our services might be a fit with your specific needs at any time using the contact us form on our website or call 404.264.1400.

 This information reflects Homrich Berg’s views, opinions and analyses as of 09/23/21 unless otherwise indicated, with no obligation to update.
 The information is provided for informational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy any investment product.
 The information does not represent legal, tax, accounting or investment advice; recipients should consult their respective advisors regarding such matters.